TallKite/linnstrument-firmware/README.md

 *But from within a chain, NEXT and PREV operate relative to the upcoming sequence in the chain, not the current one.
 Thus pressing PREV repeats the current sequence and pressing NEXT goes forward two sequences, not one.
 One exception: from the rightmost sequence of a chain, NEXT exits the chain.
 (Otherwise you could never exit.)*

+DOUBLE VOLUME FADERS: The Volume screen now has two horizontal faders, one for each split.
+Incidentally, the volume faders are and always have been more accurate than their appearance suggests.
+Slide within a pad for fine adjustments.

+You can use a splitter on your computer's stereo headphones output to send one audio channel to your amp and the other to an earbud that you use as an in-ear monitor.
+You can control the volume of both from the Volume screen.
+Good for noisy gigs, good for chaotic jam sessions where you need to discretely find the key or the chords.

+*Details: In your DAW, send the synth's output to two tracks, each hard-panned to opposite sides.
+Each track receives the Linnstrument's midi from one of the 2 main midi channels (usually 1 and 16).
+Each track has a gain effect which you midi-learn to the volume CC.
+Now one volume fader will control your amp and the other will control your earbud.*

 BLINKING MODE: Like the SAME mode, BLNK shows you other occurences of the currently played note.
 But instead of changing color, the other occurences blink.
-It's good for multi-colored displays like the custom note lights #2 (the one marked as A#) or certain microtonal displays.
-The BLNK option appears right after CELL and SAME.
-(Don't confuse BLNK for blinking with BLIN for blinders.)
+It's good for multi-colored displays like the custom note lights #2 (the one marked as A#) or certain microtonal displays. *Details: The BLNK option appears right after CELL and SAME.
+Don't confuse BLNK for blinking with BLIN for blinders.*

 SAME/BLINK CARRY OVER: If both splits are set to SAME or BLNK, playing in one split shows matching notes in the other split too.

-MULTI-COLORED NOTE LIGHTS: Each of the 12 (or more!) notes can be any color.
+MULTI-COLORED NOTE LIGHTS: Each of the 12 notes can be any color.
 Transposable.
 Access it through the microLinn menu after setting the edo to 12, see below.

 SHOW A CUSTOM LIGHT PATTERN IN ONE SPLIT ONLY: Choose any of the 3 patterns (the scales marked A, A# and B) and it will replace the note lights.
 If you use one split as a clip launcher, you can color-code your clips.
 See also Locator CCs below.
 BTW this feature fixes a bug in which a custom light pattern would cover up a split set to CC faders or strum.

 DIM MODE: Normally, tapping the Low Power button (Global Settings column 15) dims the display but also increases the latency.
 MicroLinn adds the option to long-press the Low Power button to dim the display without adding latency (in effect a crude brightness knob).

 LOCATOR CCs: A locator CC message can be sent immediately before every note-on, indicating the row and column.
 Your DAW can assign a specific function to a specific pad, e.g. upper lefthand corner = all sound off.
 Or use this feature plus a custom light pattern to create large drum pads for more easily playing drum midi.
-Or create a third split, perhaps a column of on/off buttons, or a vertical fader or two.
+Or create a third split, perhaps a column of on/off buttons, or a vertical fader or two, or even a horizontal split.

 *Details: One type of CC is sent for note-ons in cols 1-16 and another type of CC is sent for note-ons in cols 17-25.
 For cols 1-16, the data value = (row - 1) + 8 * (col - 1).
 For cols 17-25, the data value = (row - 1) + 8 * (col - 17).
 The top row is row 1 and the leftmost column is column 1.
 Choose the two types of CC messages through the microLinn menu, see below.
 Don't choose a CC that might be used for other purposes, such as CC 74 for timbre or CC 64 for sustain.*